avatar-kaleb/kalebmckelvey-site/blog/how-my-positive-thinking-journey-began.md

 ---
 # How my Positive Thinking Journey Began

-Welcome to my blog; I decided to start out the first post with some background, a definition of inspiration, my goals, and a few inspirational quotes.
+Welcome to my blog; I decided to start the first post with some background, a definition of inspiration, my goals, and a few inspirational quotes.

 ### **The Story That Changed My Perspective**

-##### A life changing trip to Wal Mart
+##### A life-changing trip to Wal Mart

 January 27th, 2014, also known as the 3rd Monday of the spring semester, I decided to start an inspirational blog.

 The next question, why?

-After closing the computer labs on that bitterly cold night, I decided to head over to Walmart for some late night snacks.
+After closing the computer labs on that bitterly cold night, I decided to head over to Walmart for some late-night snacks.
 When Walking in I noticed an elderly lady sitting on the benches inside the doors holding a suitcase, a blanket, and a trash bag full of clothes; but no food.

-While grabbing my typical late night snacks, Ranch BBQ Frito Twist and cranberry juice, I picked up a box of oatmeal cream pies for the lady on the Bench.
+While grabbing my typical late-night snacks, Ranch BBQ Frito Twist and cranberry juice, I picked up a box of oatmeal cream pies for the lady on the Bench.
 It wasn't much, but I felt that any amount of help was still helping.
 Picking up my bags from the register, it was time to try and make this woman's night.

 I arrived near the bench only to find two Walmart employees in her place.
 Feeling my anger starting to boil, I started the conversation with one of the employees who we shall call Jane.